hazelgrove/hazel/README.md

 #### Testing
 You can run all of the unit tests located in `src/haz3ltest` by running `make test`.

-Unit tests are written using the Tezt library.
+Unit tests are written using the [Tezt framework](https://gitlab.com/nomadic-labs/tezt/).

 ### Continuous Integration